Obasoro/obasoro/README.md

 ### Name:
 Obasoro Olakunle
 *****
 A DevOps/DevSecOps Engineer.
-A lover of the Earth that transitioned into Technology.
+A lover of the Earth and sustainability.
+Technology is my passion and driving force.
 <!--
 **Obasoro/obasoro** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.